bpcreech/blog/content/post/mini-racer-v0.11.1.md

 ### Manipulating objects and arrays

-As of `v0.8.0` and earlier, PyMiniRacer could create and manipulate objects and arrays only at a distance: you could create them in the JS context via `MiniRacer.eval` statements, and poke at them via _more_ `MiniRacer.eval` statements to either pull out individual values or `JSON.stringify` them in bulk. `MiniRacer.eval` could convert primitives like numbers and strings directly to Python objects, but to get a member of an object, you had to run an evaluation of some JS code which would extract that member, like `mr.eval(my_obj["my_property"])` instead of simply writing `my_obj["my_property"]` in Python.
+As of `v0.8.0` and earlier, PyMiniRacer could create and manipulate objects and arrays only at a distance.
+Sure, you could easily create objects in the JS context via `MiniRacer.eval` statements.
+However, getting to their _contents_ was hard!

+`MiniRacer.eval` could convert primitives like numbers and strings directly to Python objects, but to get a property of an object, you had to run an evaluation of some JS code which would extract that property, like `mr.eval(my_obj["my_property"])` instead of simply writing `my_obj["my_property"]` in Python.
+Or you could give up and `JSON.stringify` the whole object, and `json.loads` the serialized object on the Python side.

-It feels like programming with [waldos](https://en.wikipedia.org/wiki/Remote_manipulator):
+The more you do it, the more it feels like programming with [waldos](https://en.wikipedia.org/wiki/Remote_manipulator):

 <div style="text-align: center;">